-- Swap the apples for other fruit such as mixed berries, strawberries, blackberries, plums, or peaches like in this peach cobbler.
+- Swap the apples for other fruit such as mixed berries, strawberries, blackberry cobbler, plums, or peaches like in this peach cobbler.

 - Leave the skin on if you prefer, but I do peel mine if I have a bit of extra time.

 - If you like a thicker topping, use a bit of a smaller baking dish, that way you’ll overlap the crust topping a bit more.

 - This easy apple cobbler is best served immediately, however, you still want to let it rest for a few minutes just to allow the juices to settle and the topping to get that extra bit of crispness.
 It’s worth the wait!

 - Make more of the apple filling than you need and use it to enjoy a bowl on its own, or keep it frozen for apple pie or apple crepes later on.

 - Serve with vanilla ice cream, whipped cream, or caramel sauce.